quadmangle/encellarioous-cheesahboom/README.md

 ## Governance & compliance notes
 The bundle retains the accessibility, localisation, and security-centric UX copy from the full application.
 Because everything is pre-built, there are no node_modules, dev servers, or CLIs required to audit the experience—ideal for governance reviews and stakeholder demos.

+## Service detail pages
+The `services/` directory contains hand-authored pages for Business Operations, IT Support, Contact Center, Professionals, and the local Chatbot.
+Each page expands on the BM25 corpus entries so reviewers can audit service scope without invoking the in-app search.

 ---
 If you need to regenerate the bundle from source, restore the original React project history or rebuild from the pre-static tag.
 For day-to-day reviews, opening `index.html` is all that is required.